splunk/observability-workshop/docs/dashboards/index.md

 ---

-## 1. Introduction to the SignalFx UI
+## 1. Introduction to the Observability Suite UI

-Logon to the SignalFx organization you have been invited to.
+Logon to the Organization you have been invited to.

 Hover over **Dashboards** in the top menu, and then click on **All Dashboards**.
 A number of prebuilt dashboards are provided for you in your default view.

 ![Dashboards](../images/dashboards/M1-l1-1.png){: .zoom}

-If you are already receiving metrics through a Cloud API integration or the Smart Agent you will see relevant dashboards for these services in SignalFx.
+If you are already receiving metrics through a Cloud API integration or the Smart Agent you will see relevant dashboards for these services.

 Among the dashboards you will see a Dashboard group called **Sample Data**.
-This group exists by default in all SignalFx accounts.
-Let's take a closer look at it.
+Let's take a closer look at it!

 ---